Scroll to the bottom of this story for our map showing the location of the most recent aftershocks.

 It is due to arrive on Thursday or Friday.

 UK Prime Minister David Cameron reportedly texted Prime Minister John Key - with whom he is friends - when the news reached him.
 He has followed it up with a more conventional message of condolence, speaking in Kuwait.

 "I believe I speak on behalf of everyone in our country when I say that we all stand with New Zealand at this moment, at this dark and difficult time."

-The Press reports that a woman with a baby in her arms died instantly when she was hit by falling debris in the earthquake.
+reports that a woman with a baby in her arms died instantly when she was hit by falling debris in the earthquake.
 It was not known how badly hurt the baby was.
 Newstalk ZB says another baby was killed when a television fell on him.